Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 ### Variables

-* It is recommended to add two integer variables named `pageSize` and `showOnlyOwnEntries` for controlling the view action's behaviour.
-Occurs if a model contains a view action, but no according variables are found.
 * Every var container must have a name.
 * Var container names must be unique.
 * Var container sort positions must be unique.